tridentity/800-63A-ImplGuide/6_Verification.md

 The goal of identity verification is to confirm and establish a linkage between the claimed identity and the physical, live existence of the person actually presenting the evidence.
 This can be done by a physical or biometric comparison, or a KBV challenge, or by authenticating the applicant with methods and credentials that are appropriate for the level of assurance.

 Table 4-3 in SP800-63A details the verification methods necessary to achieve successful verification at the appropriate levels of strength.
-The strength of an evidence verification system can be assessed using this information; to achieve proofing at IAL 2, at a minimum, agencies must verify the applicants by a process that is able to achieve a strength of STRONG.

-In the following sections we will discuss the identity verification methods listed in Table 4-3 in SP800-63A.
+In the following sections we will discuss the identity verification methods listed in that table.

 ## KBV